The Physician Burnout Crisis: Why Hospital Wellness Programs Aren’t Enough

 Why ‘Resilience’ Is the Wrong Framework

-In my work with driven physicians, I often see that resilience is treated as the gold standard — the personal quality that should protect them from burnout.
+In my work with driven physicians, I often see that resilience is treated as the gold standard.
+The personal quality that should protect them from burnout.
 After all, physicians are selected for their ability to endure grueling medical training and high-pressure environments through sheer grit and delayed gratification.
 But framing burnout as a failure of resilience misses the mark entirely.
 It shifts responsibility onto individual doctors rather than addressing systemic issues within healthcare organizations.

 What I see consistently is that telling a burned-out physician they need more resilience is not just ineffective; it’s deeply insulting.
 It implies they’re not tough enough, when in reality, they’ve already demonstrated extraordinary mental and emotional stamina.
 Dr. Christina Maslach, Professor Emerita of Psychology at the University of California, Berkeley, highlights that resilience alone can’t shield against chronic workplace stressors that are structural and pervasive.
 The problem isn’t a lack of resilience; it’s the exploitation of it.